 Finding Effective Solutions To Disputes

-At The Law Office of Rebecca J. Talmud in Williamsville, New York, I bring my years of experience as a family law attorney serving clients throughout the Buffalo-Niagara region to the role of third-party mediator in family law disputes.
+At Talmud Law in Williamsville, New York, our founder brings many years of experience as a family law attorney serving clients throughout the Buffalo-Niagara region to the role of third-party mediator in family law disputes.

-Not all mediators are lawyers, but my knowledge of New York family law statutes and my experience with judges in Erie County, Niagara County and across western New York allow me to provide parties unbiased insights into how a dispute would likely be resolved in family court.
+Not all mediators are lawyers, but Ms. Talmud’s knowledge of New York family law statutes and her experience with judges in Erie County, Niagara County and across western New York allow her to provide parties unbiased insights into how a dispute would likely be resolved in family court.
 This helps both parties set realistic expectations and reach agreement by using compromise and common sense.